hakangokdev/hakan-portfolio/README.md

 ---

-*Portfolio optimized for search engines and designed to showcase Full-Stack development expertise in React.js, JavaScript, TypeScript, and mobile application development.*
+*Portfolio with dynamic content integration, optimized for search engines and designed to showcase Full-Stack development expertise in React.js, JavaScript, TypeScript, API integrations, and mobile application development.*